 I found out the dye is indeed temporary and, even when dry, easily smudges when touched.
 So I had to keep retouching him after people patted him, and finally learned to say “you’ll get dye on your hands if you touch the black spots”.

-At the registration table for the dog show we’re told there’s no category for Dalmatian look-alike this year.
+At the registration table for the dog show we’re told they’re not doing the Dalmatian look-alike contest this year.
 Years spent watching dogs in black-spotted t-shirts and Border Collies wearing firemen’s hats walking away with that special prize!
 Leo and I had no exhibition trick worked out, no Plan B. I knew we didn’t have a chance at “Cutest Dog” when I saw the Chihuahua in the little ballerina dress and silver booties.
 The Chihuahua did win, as did a beautiful German Shepherd as “Older Dog” and a gorgeous little Dalmatian in the “Puppy” category.
 A Shepherd-Husky won “Best Trick” and a little Papillion won “Best Overall”.
 We won only a lot of attention and oohs and ahhs.
 Leo was perfectly happy with that.
 Charlie went in au naturel, hoping for “Cutest Dog”.
 But even he can’t compete with a Chihuahua in a tutu.

 Later, Leo got his spots washed out.
 Charlie watched, relieved that he was passed over for bath time.

 First posted on my St. Thomas Dog Blog, Sept.
 7, 2010.